kubernetes-retired/service-catalog/charts/resources/broker/README.md

 ## Configuration

-The following tables lists the configurable parameters of the User Provided Service Broker
+The following tables lists the configurable parameters of this chart.

 | Parameter | Description | Default |
 |-----------|-------------|---------|